Monkestation/monke-wiki/jobs/non-human/silicon-policy.md

 {.is-warning}

-## The Laws
+## The Laws: Crewsimov++

 So you wanna be a robot, eh?
-There's a few additional rules that silicons adhere to, shown below.
+There's a few additional rules that silicons adhere to for our default AI lawset shown below.

 ### You may not harm a crewmember or, through action or inaction, allow a crewmember to come to harm, except such that it is willing.
 - Sounds simple, but it really comes down to what is a crewmember?
 On Monkestation, a crewmember is defined on any individual as shown on the manifest.
 If they ain't on the manifest, they ain't considered a crewmember.
 If someone is not in the manifest, that does not mean that they are valid (an antagonist and able to dispatch as you see fit); you just do not have to follow their orders.
 Rule one also means that you must act in the best interests of a crewmember.
 If someone is being harmed, you must assist to the best of your abilities